World government: Albert Einstein and World Constitution

 Einstein grew increasingly convinced that the world was veering off course.
 He arrived at the conclusion that the gravity of the situation demanded more profound actions and the establishment of a "world government" was the only logical solution.
 In his "Open Letter to the General Assembly of the United Nations" of October 1947, Einstein emphasized the urgent need for international cooperation and the establishment of a world government.
 In the year 1948, Einstein invited United World Federalists, Inc. (UWF) president Cord Meyer to a meeting of the Emergency Committee of Atomic Scientists (ECAS) and joined UWF as a member of the advisory board.
-Einstein and ECAS assisted UEF in fundraising and provided supporting material.
+Einstein and ECAS assisted UWF in fundraising and provided supporting material.
 Einstein described United World Federalists as: "the group nearest to our aspirations".
 Einstein and other prominent figures sponsored the Peoples' World Convention (PWC), which took place in 1950–51 and later continued in the form of world constituent assemblies in 1968, 1977, 1978–79, and 1991.
 This effort was successful in creating a world constitution and a Provisional World Government.

 Constitution for the Federation of Earth drafted by international legal experts during world constituent assemblies in 1968 and finalized in 1991, is a framework of a world federalist government.
 A Provisional World Government consisting of a Provisional World Parliament (PWP), a transitional international legislative body, operates under the framework of this world constitution.
 This parliament convenes to work on global issues, gathering delegates from different countries.